 - Take the fish and prawns out of the freezer and put the prawns into a bowl of tap water to defrost.

-- Peel the potatoes and cut into 3cm cubes.
-Put the potatoes into cold, salted water in a large pan then bring to a gentle boil.
-The potatoes should be par boiled after 7 minutes.
-They should still be firm in the centre.
+- Peel the potatoes and cut into 3cm cubes then in a large pan cover them in cold, salted water and bring to a gentle boil.
+The potatoes should be par boiled (still firm in the centre) after 7 minutes from boiling.
 Drain the potatoes then return them to the pan to cool and dry out.

 - Once dry use a fork to gently crush the potatoes (you don’t want mash, you just want to break the cubes so they can grip to the fish mixture).